AlvaroCavalcante/hand-face-detector/README.md

 # Large-Scale Dataset and Benchmarking for Hand and Face Detection Focused on Sign Language

 Detecting the hands and the face is an important task for sign language, as these channels contain the majority of the information necessary for classifying signs.
-This repository includes the source code, pre-trained models, and the dataset developed in our paper, accepted on [ESANN](https://www.esann.org/) (European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning).
+This repository includes the source code, pre-trained models, and the dataset developed in our paper (available soon), accepted on [ESANN](https://www.esann.org/) (European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning).
 Although the models and dataset can be used for other problems, they are specifically designed for the domain of sign language, contributing to further research in this field.

 ## Sign Language Hand and Face Dataset
 The large-scale hand and face dataset for sign language is based on the [AUTSL](https://chalearnlap.cvc.uab.cat/dataset/40/description/) dataset, which contains 43 interpreters, 20 backgrounds, and more than 36,000 videos.
 To create the annotations, we trained an initial detector using the [Autonomy](https://autonomy.cs.sfu.ca/hands_and_faces/) data.
 After that, we employed this initial model and an [auto-annotation tool](https://github.com/AlvaroCavalcante/auto_annotate) to generate the annotations following the PASCAL VOC format.
 Finally, we manually reviwed all the images and the bounding boxes to fix the mistakes made by the model and better fit the objects.
 The generated dataset has the following statistics: